 "That's a good thing, right?"
 Aang asked, spreading his arms.
 He seemed to be happier and more excited for her than she was.
 He was probably glad the issue of her bending didn't create friction between them anymore.
 "That means you can teach me more stuff!
 How do I make an umbrella?"

 Katara didn't answer, though she made a mental note to teach him later.
 "I'm not saying it's bad.
-But I'm concerned about how it happened, and why."
+It's just weird."

 She sighed.
 "Yeah.
 At the rate I was going, it would have taken me another fourteen years to be able to bend like this."